VladimirTechMan/salsa-format-spec/README.md

  "protocol"  | string  | Optional.
 The name of the signaling protocol being represented by all the entries in the "packets" array.
  "transport" | string  | Optional.
 The name of the transport being used to exchange all the packets represented by the "packets" array.
  "packets"   | array   | Required.
 An array of objects of type "packet", where each object represents a logged signaling protocol packet.
  "extras"    | array   | Optional.
-An array of objects of type "extra" that contain any vendor- or protocol-specific additional details that the SALSA format itself cannot or does not (yet) support.
+An array of objects of type "extra" that contain any vendor- or protocol-specific additional details that the SALSA format itself cannot or does not support.

 ####*4.2.1.1 "startedDateTime"*